dmytrovoytko/stock-market-data-engineering/README.md

 ![BigQuery tables](/screenshots/tickers_data.png)

-Information about Sector opens interesting analytic opportunities like this:
+Information about Sector opens interesting analytic opportunities like this (all S&P 500 companies):

 ![visuals](/visuals/avg_price_distribution_by_sector-5.png)

-One of the charts from [Looker Studio report](/visuals/Looker_Studio_Reporting.pdf):
+One of the charts from [Looker Studio report](/visuals/Looker_Studio_Reporting.pdf) (my limited set of tickers):

 ![visuals](/visuals/looker-studio-report-01.png)